-- We reviewed old theories of emotion, the basic purpose of the limbic system, and the basic anatomy of the limbic system. - The hypothalamus plays an important role in generating emotional behaviors...but The amygdala has been implicated in playing a prominent role in integrating information and coordinating emotional behaviors in response to sensory stimuli, events, and memories.
-These findings were demonstrated in: - Fear conditioning studies in rodents
+- We reviewed old theories of emotion, the basic purpose of the limbic system, and the basic anatomy of the limbic system. - reviewed un un uerones or errouton, the basic purpose of the limbic system, and the basic anatomy of the limbic system.

+The hypothalamus plays an important role in generating emotional behaviors...but The amygdala has been implicated in playing a prominent role in integrating information and coordinating emotional behaviors in response to sensory stimuli, events, and memories.
+These findings were demonstrated in:

+Fear conditioning studies in rodents

+Monkey studies ((kluver-Bucy))

-- Honkey studies (Kluver-Bucy) Human neuroimaging and lesion studies Studies of memory modulation by hormones in lower animats Reward processing occurs in distinct brain circuits. - Simulation of these circuits can provide powerful reinforcement signals.
+Human neuroimaging and lesion studies

+Studies of memory modulation by hormones in lower animals.

+Reward processing occurs in distinct brain circuits.

+Stimulation of these circuits can provide powerful reinforcement signals.

 Dopaminergic neurons in the ventral tegmental area provide a learning signal that reflects a computation comparing the reward received to the reward expected.

 Drugs of abuse act on reward circuits.

-- Sychiatric disorders such as depression, anxiety disorders, and addiction, all involve limbic system neural circuitry.
+Psychiatric disorders such as depression, anxiety disorders, and addiction, all involve limbic system neural circuitry.